slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On winning

 <!--
-> *'You don't win by predicting the future; you win by getting the odds right.' -- Will Bonner

 - quem ganha a maioria dos duelos normalmente ganha o jogo. micro e o macro -- sergio conceição
 - tecnically win or fundamentally win
-- winning by exhaustion: Traditional military theorists such as Sun Tzu (“Supreme excellence consists of breaking the enemy’s resistance without fighting”) and Machiavelli (“Never attempt to win by force what can be won by deception”) evangelized for clever tactics.
-These methods tend to result in far fewer casualties, waste fewer resources and are a display of superior intellect, rather than just strength.
-Attrition warfare is usually a last resort only.
-And most of the time when you win, it’s only temporary.
-By not scoring a decisive blow, the winners leave room for the losers to believe they can win the next time.
-From the start, the Battle of Verdun was fought upon a foundation of attrition.
-Both sides were essentially trapped, with no option but to keep trying to force the other into submission.
-Both sides were using similar approaches with similar capabilities.
-The concept of attrition applies outside of war.
-Bureaucracies grind people out.
-Excessive competition among businesses might be good for consumers, but it’s a grind for the companies involved.
-History shows that the way out of trench warfare is the use of asymmetric weaponry.
-If you’re using basically the same strategy with basically the same resources as your competitor, you’re in a war of attrition.
 -->

 > *'Maintain reserves.
 A man should not employ all his capacity and power at once and on every occasion.
 Even in knowledge there should be a rearguard, so that your resources are doubled.
 One must always have something to resort to when there is fear of a defeat.' -- Balthasar Gracian*